sonic-net/SONiC/doc/LoM/LocalMitigation.md

 10. The actions are defined in YANG schema, hence the published reports are structured
 11. Actions' runs have full visibility via gNMI & STATE-DB.
 12. For any new SONiC bug in released OS, it could be well managed via small/simple detection/mitigation actions that can be rolled out in hours across the fleet.
-    - Create detection & mitigation action & update nightly tests
+    - Create detection & mitigation action & update automated tests
     - Identify target releases
     - Kick off auto tests runs on target releases.
-    - Deploy the tested action to target devices.
+    - Deploy the actions to target devices.
-13. FUSE can proceed to deploy OS version with known issue, as it would transparently install the actions that detect/mitigate.
+13. FUSE may continue to deploy this OS version with known issue, as it would transparently *also* install the actions that detect/mitigate.
 15. Supports enable/disable of actions via config update.

 # A Use case:
 ## Link flap / CRC / Discards
 For a link the common issues are flaps, CRC-errors & discards.
 Here we need a way to watch for it with appropriate algorithm to identify anomalies.
 When an anomaly is detected, the mitigation is bring link down.
 But this demands basic safety checks.
-A detection can be configured with appropriate mitigation actions to run upon detection, along with approriate safety checks to precede the mitigation action.
+A detection-action can be configured with appropriate mitigation actions to run upon detection, along with approriate safety checks to precede the mitigation action.
 This is called action sequence or binding sequence.

 ### Link anomaly Detection action:
 An action for link flap may be written for flap by observing STATE-DB changes.
 An action for CRC-errors/discards may watch counters.
 These actions are run forever, often cache data at different time points and run an algorithm on the cached data to detect an anomaly.
-Upon detection, the detectd anomaly is published via SONiC events channel that reaches EventHub via low latency channel in couple of seconds.
+Upon detection, the detected anomaly is published via SONiC events channel that reaches EventHub via low latency channel in couple of seconds.
 Every published action is logged too as a fallback.
 Data published & logged are as per schema.

 ### Safety check action:
 The mitigation action for a failing link, is to bring the link down.
 But this demands a safety check to assess the capacity of not just this device, but more of a global scope.
 One may write a local safety check action, that could succeed if device has the link availability > 75% (_this magic number is configurable_).
-When this local check fails, the action can reach out to an external SCS service.
-This action may flag green or red for mitigation.
+When this local check fails, the action can reach out to an external SCS service for a global chjeck.
+This action returns success, if mitigation can happen, else return failure.
 In either case, its result is published & logged.
 A success/green-flag will allow mitigation to run.

 ### Mitigation action:
 This action can set the admin down for the link.
+This action is published.

-### Sequence completon:
+### Sequence completion:
--   The original detected anomaly is re-published with final result as success or not, within seconds after the detection.
+-   The original detected anomaly is now re-published with final result as success or not.
 The success implies a successful mitgation of the detected anomaly.
 A failure implies that the anomaly is not locally mitigated.
-The faiure gives appropriate error code that indicates the reason for failure.
+The failure gives appropriate error code that indicates the reason for failure.
 -   An external service can take up mitigation upon failure is published.</br>
--   Every followup action that runs, publish its result (success or not).
+-   The completon is expected within seconds of detection.
--   Every action has a set timeout, and must end by then
+-   Every action run as part of sequence has a set timeout, and must end by then along with overall timeout for entire sequence to complete.
 -   A failing action will abort the sequence at that point which would skip subsequently ordered actions unless marked as mandatory.
--   During a sequnce runn upon detection, the heartbeats are published more frequently.
+-   During a sequnce run upon detection, the heartbeats are published more frequently.
 The HB would carry info on current running action.
 -   An external service can watch the mitigating sequence closely via published action ouptuts & heartbeats.
-Take over, if result says failure or it doesn't receive any published events.
+It can take over, if result says failure or it doesn't receive any published events.
 -   In scenario where we mitigate successfully, the TTM is in couple of seconds.
 For any failure, we still get TTD in seconds.</br>
 NOTE: An ICM is fired for every detected anomaly.
 If mitigation is done by LoM, the ICM will be marked "_mitigated_".